wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.XX =
+* New: A Media/Assistant submenu table **custom view example plugin**, `mla-custom-view-example.php.txt` has been added to the `/media-library-assistant/examples/` directory.
+The example adds two custom views for "Attached" items and "Unpublished" items that are attached to a parent whose `post_status` is 'draft', 'future', 'pending' or 'trash' .
+* New: Two new filters for the "Media/Assistant Submenu Hooks" allow you to record or modify the new values for Bulk Edit fields.
+The `/media-library-assistant/examples/mla-list-table-hooks-example.php.txt` example plugin has been updated with the new filters.
+* Fix: The `/media-library-assistant/examples/mla-image-source-control-example.php.txt` example plugin has been re-written to use the new filters and to confrom to changes made in MLA version 2.01.
+* Fix: Where-used reporting now identifies posts and pages in the Trash.
+* Fix: For IPTC/EXIF mapping, single/double quotes in the EXIF/Template Value field are now handled correctly, without adding backslash characters to the new values.

 = 2.02 =
 * New: For the **Media/Add New screen, a new Bulk Edit area** lets you assign taxonomy terms and change standard or custom fields as new items are uploaded to the Media Library.
 * New: An enhanced array of **"CAMERA"-related fields is provided as part of the EXIF metadata**.
 They contain more attractive and useful versions of "ExposureBiasValue", "ExposureTime", "Flash", "FNumber", "FocalLength", "ShutterSpeed" and a number of "Other Tags".
 See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.